 Another Polanski example is Chinatown.
 Noah Cross raped his daughter and gives this line: "Most people never have to face the fact that at the right time and the right place, they're capable of ANYTHING." when confronted. note (For those who aren't aware, Roman Polanski himself was accused of sexually abusing an underage girl and fled to France to avoid going to jail for it.)

 Rosemarys Baby.
-What felt like a film that dealt implicitly and thoughtfully with the issues of spousal rape and forced impregnation is a little harder to peg down once you're familiar with Polanski's history.
+What felt like a film that dealt implicitly and thoughtfully with the issues of spousal rape and forced impregnation is a little harder to peg down once you're familiar with Roman Polanski's history and know both about the sexual abuse accusations and his wife being murdered by the Charles Manson family.

 Rosemary's Baby also paints a startling picture of the destruction and perversion of the classic American dream family, which is eerie given that Polanski's wife was murdered while carrying his child only fourteen months later.